HOUSTON — Ugochi Iloka joined the KHOU 11 News team October 2021. You can catch her reporting weekday mornings and at noon.

-She graduated from Sam Houston State University with a BA in Mass communications emphasis in broadcast journalism and minor in political science.
+She graduated from Sam Houston State University with a BA in mass communications with an emphasis in broadcast journalism and minor in political science.
 She moved back to Texas after spending five years reporting for WBRC FOX 6 News in Birmingham, Alabama.

 Ugochi worked in their Tuscaloosa news bureau.
 This is where she learned how to enterprise and dig for stories solo, most of the time.